-As you walk into the Timpooneke Campground, pass the first campsite on your left, then look for the small brown post marked with an arrow and 180.
+As you walk into the Timpooneke Campground, pass the first campsite on your left, then look for the small brown post marked with an arrow and 180, which is also at Campsite #7.
 Turn left here.
 Cut through the woods for about 30 yards.

 You’ll cross another dirt road.
 Follow the trail on the other side, which then cuts through a forested area with tall grass.
 This is where you can begin having dogs off leash, now that you aren’t in the way of cars or dirt bikes.